1. Home: Explore careers

 Other Routes

-You may be able to start on a graduate training scheme, like Nuclear Graduates, run by nuclear industry employers.
+You can start on a 2-year graduate training scheme called Nuclear Graduates, which is run by nuclear industry employers.

 You'll normally need a degree in a science or engineering subject to apply for a place.